phalcon-orphanage/docs/en/api/phalcon_flash.md

 | Uses       | Phalcon\Di\DiInterface, Phalcon\Session\ManagerInterface |
 | Extends    | AbstractFlash |

-Temporarily stores the messages in session, then messages can be printed in the next request
+This is an implementation of the Phalcon\Flash\FlashInterface that temporarily stores the messages in session, then messages can be printed in the next request.

 ## Methods